Crio-Bytes/DSA/Array in Javascript/README.md

 We would have to loop through the whole array (worst case) or until we find it: O(n).
 Full code can be found at [here](src/searching.js)
 ### Micro-Challenge
 Can you find more efficient solution ?
-Create a PR and add it here as Micro-Challenge solution
 Solution:
 A more efficient solution would be using binary search.
 First try it yourself.
 If you are unable to solve look at the solution below: